cs-gy6903/2022-fall/project/README.md

 ### Phase 4: Validate server: Certificate, CertificateVerify, and Finished

-Now that both sides have exchanged their respective Hello messages and key shares, the rest of the handshake can be encrypted under each party's public key.
-So, subsequent records sent by the server will be encrypted using the client's public key (i.e. the key sent in the intial client Hello message).
+Now that both sides have exchanged their respective Hello messages and key shares, the rest of the handshake can be encrypted using keys derived from the shared secret.
 Unlike preceding plaintext handshake records, ecrypted handshake messages have a record type of "application data" (`0x17`).
 Encrypted application data records, described in [section 5.2 of RFC-8446][22], have the following format (this includes the record header):

 - record type (`0x17`, 1 byte)
 - unused legacy protocol version (`0x0303`, 2 bytes)